Luis Echeverría: Personal life

-Personal life and death

-On 2 January 1945, Echeverría married María Esther Zuno and they had eight children.
-His son Álvaro Echeverría Zuno, an economist, committed suicide on 19 May 2020, at age 71.
+Echeverría outlived three of his eight children.
+His son Rodolfo Echeverría Zuno drowned in a pool owned by his parents in 1983 due to embolism.
+Son Luis Vicente Echeverría Zuno died in Mexico City on 13 March 2013, after a failed heart operation.
+Son Álvaro Echeverría Zuno, an economist in the administration of Ernesto Zedillo, committed suicide on 19 May 2020, at age 71.
+As of 2019, he had 19 grandchildren and 14 great-grandchildren.

+His brother, actor Rodolfo Landa, died on 14 February 2004, in Cuernavaca.

+Later life and death

 On 15 January 2018, it was reported that he had died, but this was soon discounted.
 On 17 January, he celebrated his 96th birthday in a hospital and was discharged a day later.
 He was hospitalized again on 21 June 2018 and was discharged on 10 July.

+Previously, the longest-lived Mexican president was Pedro Lascuráin, who died at age 96.
+By 2019, Echeverría, then aged 97, had passed Lascuráin's record and became the longest-lived president of Mexico.

+On 21 April 2021, Echeverria, aged 99, made his last public appearance at the Estadio Olímpico Universitario, where he received his second dose of the COVID-19 vaccine.

-Echeverría turned 100 on 17 January 2022, and died at his home in Cuernavaca on 8 July.
+Echeverría turned 100 on 17 January 2022, making him the longest-lived Mexican head of state.
+He died at his home in Cuernavaca on 8 July.
 He was cremated in a private memorial service held on 10 July.

 Legacy and public opinion

 Reporter Martin Walker notes that "Echeverria is hated by Mexico's left, who have sought to bring genocide charges against him as the minister of the interior responsible for the 1968 Olympic Games massacre of students and other protestors near downtown Mexico City.
 The Right in Mexico blames Echeverría for an economic disaster whose effects are still felt.
 When Echeverría took office, the Mexican peso was trading at just over 12 to the dollar and there was little foreign debt.
 He sharply increased indebtedness and eventually the peso collapsed to about one-thousandth of its 1970 exchange rate, wiping out the savings of the middle classes."

+During his campaign and presidency, Echeverría adopted populist policies, attempting to portray himself as a "man of the people", in a similar style to Lázaro Cárdenas.
+Cárdenas's son, Cuauhtémoc Cárdenas, distinguishes Echeverría from his father by noting that after Echeverría left the presidency he was unable to retain much of the popularity that he developed.
+Historian Enrique Krauze speculates that Echeverría adopted populism to disassociate himself with the Tlatelolco massacre.
+Despite his efforts, Echeverría's legacy remains rooted in the political violence of and the economic crash that occurred during his tenure.
+However, Echeverría did have some support, and was seen by many average Mexican citizens as more receptive to their needs, as during his campaign he personally took thousands of petitions and listened to the concerns of common workers.